Source of image: Pexels

 Creating a website is still the best option for your business.
-Social media is where you should generate your leads which will then be converted to website visits that can bring up your email list for email marketing purposes.
+Social media is where you should generate your leads, converted them to website visits to bring up your email list for email marketing purposes.

 These are the obstacles that your business faces when using social media.
 Be sure to keep this in mind while planning your marketing strategy.
 Having an effective social media marketing strategy requires a diverse approach.
 A diverse marketing strategy is the best strategy.

 As the saying goes: “Don’t put your eggs in one basket.”
-It’s better to have a marketing strategy that is centered on addressing and weathering constant changes in social media.
+It’s better to have a marketing strategy centered on addressing and weathering constant changes in social media.